giangbang/robothor-gym/README.md

 - The specified object category is within 1 meter (Euclidean distance) from the agent's camera, and the agent issues the STOP action, which indicates the termination of the episode.
 - The object is visible from in the final action's frame.

+In the precomputed environments, the reward is similar to [pointnav env](https://allenact.org/tutorials/training-a-pointnav-model/#config-file-setup), with additional reward signal from the shortest distance from each point in the scene.

 ### Code example
 ```python
 import gym # if you have gymnasium, priotize using gymnasium